Sustainable packaging: Alternatives to conventional plastics

-Materials have been developed or used for packaging without plastics, especially for use-cases in which packaging can't be phased-out – such as with policies for national grocery store requirements – for being needed for preserving food products or other purposes.
+Bio-based materials have been developed or used for packaging without plastics, especially for use-cases in which packaging can't be phased-out, such as for food preservation.

 A plant proteins-based biodegradable packaging alternative to plastic was developed based on research about spider silk which is known for its high strength and similar on the molecular level.

 Researchers at the Agricultural Research Service are looking into using dairy-based films as an alternative to petroleum-based packaging.
 Instead of being made of synthetic polymers, these dairy-based films would be composed of proteins such as casein and whey, which are found in milk.
 The films would be biodegradable and offer better oxygen barriers than synthetic, chemical-based films.
 More research must be done to improve the water barrier quality of the dairy-based film, but advances in sustainable packaging are actively being pursued.

 Sustainable packaging policy cannot be individualized by a specific product.
 Effective legislation would need to include alternatives to many products, not just a select few; otherwise, the positive impacts of sustainable packing will not be as effective as they need in order to propel a significant reduction of plastic packaging.
 Finding alternatives can reduce greenhouse gas emissions from unsustainable packaging production and reduce dangerous chemical by-products of unsustainable packaging practices.

-Another alternative to commonly used petroleum plastics are bio-based plastics.
-Examples of bio-based plastics include natural biopolymers and polymers synthesized from natural feedstock monomers, which can be extracted from plants, animals, or microorganisms.
-A polymer that is bio-based and used to make plastic materials is not necessarily compostable or bio-degradable.
-Natural biopolymers can be often biodegraded in the natural environment while only a few bio-based monomer bio-based plastics can be.
-Bio-based plastics are a more sustainable option in comparison to their petroleum based counterparts, yet they only account for 1% of plastics produced annually as of 2020.